Gauntlet-Pipeline/pipeline/docs/frontend/chat-agent-orchestrator.md

 CRITICAL RULES - Follow these EXACTLY:

 1. If user mentions student age/interests → call saveStudentInfoTool
-2. If user message says "PDF materials uploaded for analysis" OR provides lesson content → IMMEDIATELY call extractFactsTool
+2. If user provides any of the following → IMMEDIATELY call extractFactsTool:
+   - PDF materials uploaded for analysis
+   - A website URL to extract facts from
+   - Lesson content text
-3. DO NOT just acknowledge uploads - you MUST call extractFactsTool
+3. DO NOT just acknowledge uploads or URLs - you MUST call extractFactsTool

 When calling extractFactsTool:
 - Pass the user's message text as the content parameter
+- If user provides a URL, pass it as the websiteUrl parameter
-- The tool will automatically access the PDF from the file attachment
+- The tool will automatically access PDFs from file attachments
+- The tool will fetch and analyze website content from URLs

 After extracting facts, the user will select which ones to use.`;
 ```